kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 18. Integration system verifies token with its Token Issuer Service if needed.
 If it's a Connector token, next step can also serve as verification
 19. Integration system does whatever is needed to setup trust with LoB app
 20. Integration system calls director with OTT and integ sys creds for credentials stacking
 21. Director verifies its a known token and grants sys auth access to the intsystem credentials for the app for which this token was issued for, deleting the merged in system auths record that was created as part of the token issuing.
+The director may also return the application details (id, etc) so that the integration system would know what it has been granted access for (alternatively, this can be skipped if the application_id was encoded in the OTT).
 22. Int system can now register packages, APIs and events for the app and can set a webhook for credentials requests (package instance auth requests)

 Some benefits: